 You can check if a residential rental property has a license by going to Denver’s online permitting center at https://www.denvergov.org/AccelaCitizenAccess/.
 Click on business licenses in the top menu of items.
 Then type in the address to find out if there is a license.
 If you have any questions about residential rentals email firstname.lastname@example.org or call 311.

 Denver’s minimum housing standards are governed by the Denver Department of Public Health and Environment.
 Information and the standards are available here: Residential Health Requirements

 A residential rental property is any building, structure, or accessory dwelling unit that is rented or offered for rent as a residence for 30 days or more at a time.

-Beginning Jan.
+As of Jan.
 1, 2023, all multiunit rental properties (such as apartment complexes) will be required to have applied for a license.

 Beginning Jan.
-1, 2024, all single unit rentals will be required to have applied for a license.
+1, 2024, all single-unit rentals will be required to have applied for a license.

 Property owners who live on-site and rent a space or room that does not have its own kitchen and bathroom are not required to obtain a license.
 Accessory dwelling units and basement apartments with a separate entrance, kitchen and full bathroom are required to obtain a license.